chamot1111/YahourtCartonBox/WebServer.md

 ### Salt key generator

-   We make it more general than salt key generator beacause it's the same functionnality than the token generator.
+   We make it more general than salt key generator because it's the same functionality than the token generator.
 We just add the possibility to associate data to a key.

    We just use a hashmap to store the generated as key and the creation time as value.
 And we launch a cleaner function every 10 seconds to clean old keys.